 There are three elements to impact investing - intentionality, measurability and finance return.
 We outline these in more detail here.
 Addressing these three elements creates a potential for greater success of impacting investment strategies, but framing your approach through additional impact lenses may further enhance it.
 Some investors may believe they have to lower their expected rate of financial return to truly effect change in a particular area, however, for most investors this doesn’t have to be true.

 By harnessing impact investing lenses, portfolio managers can identify the most compelling opportunities across a range of asset classes that have the potential to match or outperform traditional markets.
-Research by the Global Impact Investing Network (GIIN) has shown that more than 1,720 organizations managed US$715 billion in impact investing as of December 2019.
+Research by the Global Impact Investing Network (GIIN) has shown that more than 1,720 organisations managed US$715 billion in impact investing as of December 2019.
 Analysis of their performance showed:

 were targeting risk-adjusted, market-rate returns